-This article is clearly about prayers of request, but the article, “Mature prayer” follows in the “God in life” section.
+As mentioned already, this subsection is about prayers of request, but the article, “Mature prayer” follows later in this “God in life” section.
 And it gets into the deeper side of prayer and its potential for ever stronger faith.
 I have seriously tested and evaluated all forms of Christian prayer, with plenty of assistance from others I must add.
 They do work!
 (Again, please click here to read about the ‘who’, ‘how’ and ‘why’ of this website.)

 3. WHEN TO MAKE PRAYER REQUESTS

 But getting back to the point, we can use ‘prayers of request’ in all areas of of our lives.
-For example, prayers requesting assistance for ourselves, from God, can be applied to our spiritual direction, challenges to our faith, personal relationships, family conflicts, health issues, education and work issues, problems with addictions and bad habits, financial necessities, buying essential assets etc.
+For example, prayers requesting assistance for ourselves, from God, can be applied to our spiritual direction, ‘doubts challenging our faith‘, personal relationships, family conflicts, health issues, education and work issues, problems with addictions and bad habits, financial necessities, buying essential assets etc.

 Simply put, God’s power can be applied to almost any difficulty or dilemma we face in life!
 However, bear in mind it is much more likely that God will assist within our general day-to-day lives and related problems, rather than perform miracles or the like.
-And I will say that we may not justifiably get everything we ask for.
+And I must say that we will not justifiably get everything we ask for.

 Of course, if prayers are not successful then our ‘faith’ may be weakened.
-So, it is at least useful to have some knowledge, based on sound scriptural understanding, before embarking on the practise.
+So, it is at least useful to have some knowledge, based on sound scriptural understanding, before beginning the practise.
 And I do get to that later.

 4. WE HAVE TO ASK GOD